SoniaSpindt/csa_textbook/Unit1/IntroToOOP/attributes.md

 4. Number of passengers safely transported = 1
 ```

-Remember, it's ok if your list of attributes looks different than mine!
-The attributes included within a class, and consequently, the possible state of a given object, is really a
+As you can see, it's possible for our objects to look different from one another even though they were created from the same class and have the same attributes!
+All you have to do is store different information in each attribute for each object created.

-matter of personal preference.
+And remember, it's ok if your list of attributes looks different than mine!
+The attributes included within a class, and consequently, the possible state of a given object, is really a matter of personal preference.
 I, and many other object oriented programmers, will agree with your design choices as long as you can justify your decisions.

 [^*]: Planes have wheels.
 You just can't see them in the pretty picture I drew.
 Not convinced?
 Think about how planes take off and land.
 Wheels are involved.